clojure/brew-install/README.md

 should be updated only by running script/update_version (the build does this automatically).
 The current version is stored in the VERSION file.

-The Clojure and tools.deps.alpha versions to include in the clojure-tools are taken from the deps.edn.
+The Clojure and tools.deps versions to include in the clojure-tools are taken from the deps.edn.

 ## Package script